hfiguiere/i18n-format/README.md

 let s = format!(gettext!("This is number {}, make it so !"), number);
 ```

+The latter wouldn't even compile as `format!` expect a literal.

-But the string will be extracted.
+And the string will be extracted.

 `i18n_fmt` is just a placeholder in the block for `i18n_fmt!`, and it
-will be replaced by a call to `gettext!`.
-To call `ngettext!` just use
+will be replaced by another macro that will call `gettext!`.
+To call
-`i18n_nfmt` as a placeholder inside the macro.
+`ngettext!` just use `i18n_nfmt` as a placeholder inside the macro.

 ## Meson support